 - Post-operative pain, facial pain, and dental pain

 - Rheumatoid arthritis and osteoarthritis

 - Tennis elbow, sprains, and injury related pain

 Acupuncture continues to gain popularity in Western medicine as more people are beginning to understand all of its mind-body health benefits.
 As popularity increases, there will be a greater increase for this time-honored healing practice.
 We hope this post has provided you with eye-opening information and shows you the real uses and benefits of acupuncture treatments.

-If you are interested in learning more about acupuncture and other alternative medicine fields, check out our free resource page – A Career Guide to Becoming an Acupuncture and Oriental Medicine Practitioner
+If you are interested in learning more about acupuncture and other alternative medicine fields, check out our resource – A Career Guide to Becoming an Acupuncture and Oriental Medicine Practitioner